codewithhades/quarkus-native-docker-build/README.md

 ## How to build the Docker image with the executable native file

-To create the Docker image with the executable native file we first need to add the following to the [pom.xml](pom.xml).
+To create the Docker image with the executable native file we first need to add the following to the [pom.xml](pom.xml)

 - The Quarkus container image JIB extension dependency in order to create a Docker image with the native file
     ````xml